tarunb12/LLVM-Compiler/README.md

 This language is statically typed, ensuring all (return/function/variable) definitions are consistent with their type definitions throughout the program.
 If any errors are thrown, detailed error messages are printed in the output file rather than stopping the rest of the tests from executing.

+Warning: Currently, functions of return type unit are not working

 ### Syntax/Structure

 Each file must have a main method as the entry point to the program (which LLVM requires).
 The main method should look as follows: